brickviking/flight-manual.atom.io/README.md

 ##### Atom and all repositories under Atom were archived on December 15, 2022.
 Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/).

 The original [atom](https://github.com/atom/atom) repository has been archived and is now in read-only mode.
-This fork is ·.alive.
+This fork is…alive.
 Sort of.

 Further development has continued on with the [Pulsar fork](https://github.com/pulsar-edit/pulsar) of the atom project.